leelaylay/garmin-connect-export/README.md

 Examples
 --------
-`python gcexport.py --count all`

-downloads all of your data to a dated directory

 `python gcexport.py -d ~/MyActivities -c 3 -f original -u --username mygarminusername --password mygarminpassword`

 downloads your 3 most recent activities in the FIT file format (or whatever they were uploaded as) into the `~/MyActivities` directory (unless they already exist)